glucose test measures the amount of a type of sugar, called glucose, in your

 - 2-hour postprandial blood sugar measures blood glucose exactly 2 hours after

 you start eating a meal.
 This is not a test used to diagnose diabetes.
+This test is used to see if someone with diabetes is taking the right amount of insulin with meals.

 - Random blood sugar (RBS)